jreovito/Unix-Assignment/README.md

 join -1 1 -2 1 joined_maize.txt joined_teosinte.txt > final_genotype_data.txt

-#### For this next step, I created a for-loop so that I could create individual files for the 10 chromosomes without having to individually write awk commands.
+#### For this next step, I did some research to figure out how to create a for-loop.
+I did this so that I could create individual files for the 10 chromosomes without having to individually write awk commands.
 This initial line created 10 txt files using the joined_maize.txt and also replaces any missing values with "?".
 However, the missing values are not necessary to replace because they are already represented as a "?"

 for i in {1..10}; do
     awk -v chr="$i" '$3 == chr' joined_maize.txt | sed 's/NA/?/g' | sort -k2,2n > "chr${i}_increasing.txt"